- Representative Matters

 - Honors & Awards

 Mr. Keats represents broker-dealers, hedge funds, private equity funds, commodities firms, commercial banks and other institutions in civil securities litigation and regulatory proceedings throughout the country.
-Mr. Keats' practice covers a wide variety of legal disciplines affecting financial institutions, including securities, commodities, bankruptcy, antitrust, corporate governance, mergers & acquisitions, administrative procedure, ERISA and employment litigation.
+His practice covers a wide variety of legal disciplines affecting financial institutions, including securities, commodities, bankruptcy, antitrust, corporate governance, mergers & acquisitions, administrative procedure, ERISA and employment litigation.
 He also has experience representing clients in administrative proceedings, including challenges to federal regulatory actions under the Administrative Procedure Act.
 His practice frequently requires managing complex parallel civil litigation, global regulatory proceedings and internal investigations.
 Mr. Keats’ public financial services clients have included Goldman Sachs, Royal Bank of Scotland, HSBC, Ally Securities, Deutsche Bank, JP Morgan Chase, Credit Suisse, Prudential, Bank of America and UBS.

 From 2007-2012, Mr. Keats served as a Managing Director in Goldman Sachs' Litigation and Regulatory Proceedings Group.
 In that capacity, he handled major regulatory and litigation matters during a period of extraordinary market upheaval and regulatory change across virtually all of Goldman Sachs' businesses.
 Mr. Keats managed derivative litigation against Goldman Sachs' board of directors regarding a host of challenged business practices, and advised executive management and senior business personnel on the full range of litigation and regulatory enforcement issues arising both before and after the financial crisis.
 Mr. Keats represented Goldman Sachs before government officials, supervisory regulators and enforcement staff worldwide, as well as before congressional investigative committees.
 Mr. Keats worked directly with Goldman Sachs' media relations, investor relations, public disclosure and accounting functions in the regular cycle of financial reporting during the financial crisis as well as in the crisis management context.